toverainc/willow/README.md

 W (10586) wifi:<ba-add>idx:1 (ifx:0, b4:fb:e4:80:c9:62), tid:0, ssn:0, winSize:64
 ```

 At this point you can press and hold the record button (furthest to the right).
-If you say anything and have a speaker connected you will hear the T5 voice repeat whatever you said.
+When you release, and if you said anything and have a speaker connected you will hear the T5 voice repeat whatever you said.